 AA Vacations

-When you book a combination of flights / hotels / rental cars at AAvacations.com, you earn 1,000 miles per booking.
-These miles count as Loyalty Points.
+When you book a combination of flights, hotels, and rental cars at AAvacations.com, you earn miles and Loyalty Points on the total package value — less the taxes and fees.

-While you'll only earn 1,000 base miles / Loyalty Points from AA Vacations bookings, remember that American Airlines flights flown as part of these packages will earn Loyalty Points as well.
+Plus, remember that American Airlines flights booked as part of these packages will also earn Loyalty Points.

 Cruise bookings made through bookaacruises.com earn 1 mile per $1 spent on cruises.
 If you pay with an American Airlines co-branded credit card, you get an extra mile per $1 spent.